tlwilliams895/data-structures-and-algorithms/src/chapters/binary-trees/binary-trees.rst

   - Understand the conceptual structure of a binary tree

 .. relevant notes from paul
+  - how to convert an array / list into a BT
   - Understand the conceptual structure of a binary tree

 Binary Tree